ec-miller/sht_tracker/readme.md

 ## Credits

-Grow with Google and Udacity Front End Scholarship Program The Class Yearbook project inspired this project the technologies used
+Grow with Google and Udacity Front End Scholarship Program
+The Class Yearbook project inspired this project and the technologies used